Cold weather conditions aren’t always friendly for those with COPD.

 - Don’t be afraid to ask friends or relatives to run errands for you to keep you indoors.

 It’s important to know the road ahead in the treatment of COPD.
-Although COPD can seem insurmountable, new discoveries are being made every day in the field of stem cell research, and the first step to living a longer life is finding a treatment that addresses the disease head-on.
+Although COPD can seem insurmountable, new discoveries are being made every day in the field of cellular research, and the first step to living a longer life is finding a treatment that addresses the disease head-on.

 Interested in our article on Cold Weather & COPD: Here’s What You Need to Know?
 Share your thoughts and comments below.